LYxiaotai/MDIC3/README.md

 #### There is a simple example below:

-The file 'gene_exp.txt' is a test single-cell gene expression data that contains 39 genes, 20 cells.
+The file '[gene_exp.txt](https://github.com/LYxiaotai/MDIC3/tree/main/data/test_data)' is a test single-cell gene expression data that contains 39 genes, 20 cells.

-The file 'cell_label.txt' is a test scRNAseq metadata that contains 3 cell types corresponding to the 20 cells.
+The file '[cell_label.txt](https://github.com/LYxiaotai/MDIC3/tree/main/data/test_data)' is a test scRNAseq metadata that contains 3 cell types corresponding to the 20 cells.

-Users can choose two calculation pathways to calculate the cell-cell communications results for the 20 cells and the cell type communication results for the 3 cell types, and the [results](https://github.com/LYxiaotai/MDIC3/tree/main/data/test_data/result) will be put in your "target" directory.
+Users can choose two calculation pathways to calculate the cell-cell communications results for the 20 cells and the cell type communication results for the 3 cell types.
+The usages are as follows:

 ##### usage1: